 - Leveraging static site generators like Jekyll and Hugo

-Beyond the ability to execute code in-line, the most useful features to me are exporting these notebooks as Markdown.
+Beyond the ability to execute code in-line, the most useful feature to me is exporting these notebooks as Markdown.
 Site builders like Jekyll and Hugo use Markdown to generate beautiful static websites and blogs.

-In the sections below I demonstrate simple HTTP client call in Golang with Golang code executed directly in the Jupyter Notebook.
+In the sections below I demonstrate a simple HTTP client call in Golang, with the Golang code executed directly in the Jupyter Notebook.

 First I’ll set a variable using Golang’s implicit assignment operator “:=”.